pandoc-jp/pandoc-doc-ja/users-guide.rst

 ``--track-changes=accept``\ \|\ ``reject``\ \|\ ``all``
-   Specifies what to do with insertions, deletions, and comments produced by the MS Word “Track Changes” feature. ``accept`` (the default), inserts all insertions, and ignores all deletions.
-   ``reject`` inserts all deletions and ignores insertions.
-Both ``accept`` and ``reject`` ignore comments. ``all`` puts in insertions, deletions, and comments, wrapped in spans with ``insertion``, ``deletion``, ``comment-start``, and ``comment-end`` classes, respectively.
-The author and time of change is included.
-   ``all`` is useful for scripting: only accepting changes from a certain reviewer, say, or before a certain date.
+   Specifies what to do with insertions, deletions, and comments produced by the MS Word “Track Changes” feature. ``accept`` (the default) processes all the insertions and deletions. ``reject`` ignores them.
+Both ``accept`` and ``reject`` ignore comments. ``all`` includes all insertions, deletions, and comments, wrapped in spans with ``insertion``, ``deletion``, ``comment-start``, and ``comment-end`` classes, respectively.
+The author and time of change is included. ``all`` is useful for scripting: only accepting changes from a certain reviewer, say, or before a certain date.
 If a paragraph is inserted or deleted, ``track-changes=all`` produces a span with the class ``paragraph-insertion``/``paragraph-deletion`` before the affected paragraph break.
 This option only affects the docx reader.

 ``--extract-media=``\ *DIR*
    Extract images and other media contained in or linked from the source document to the path *DIR*, creating it if necessary, and adjust the images references in the document so they point to the extracted files.
-If the source format is a binary container (docx, epub, or odt), the media is extracted from the container and the original filenames are used.
-Otherwise the media is read from the file system or downloaded, and new filenames are constructed based on SHA1 hashes of the contents.
+Media are downloaded, read from the file system, or extracted from a binary container (e.g. docx), as needed.
+The original file paths are used if they are relative paths not containing ``..``.
+   Otherwise filenames are constructed from the SHA1 hash of the contents.

 ``--abbreviations=``\ *FILE*
    Specifies a custom abbreviations file, with abbreviations one to a